 Visiting the prison

-Please use the Prisoner Location Service when you do not know which establishment a prisoner is residing in, or to confirm the individual’s details.
-Our general enquiries line are not able deal with these queries.
-Please remember that the prisoner must give their permission for their information to be shared - findaprisoner@justice.gov.uk
+Find a prisoner - if you are unsure which establishment a prisoner is located, or to confirm an individual's details, please use the Prisoner Location Service.
+Our general enquiries line is not able to provide this information.
+Please also remember that the prisoner must give permission for their information to be shared - findaprisoner@justice.gov.uk

 Types of visit